prashx1908/XenoCRM/README.md

 ---

-## 🙏 Thanks for the Opportunity!
+## 🙏 Thank You!
+Thank you for reviewing my submission!
 If you have any questions, feel free to reach out.
-Looking forward to discussing my approach and learning more about Xeno!
+I'm excited to discuss my approach and learn more about Xeno. 🚀